SheikhSahil-SDE/Cloudcredits/README.md

 6. Deploying a Containerized Web Application.
 7. Structuring a Terraform Project.
 8. Build a Scalable Application with Kubernetes and Docker.

+Easy General Structure for a DevOps Project (Short Version)
+      1. Application Setup
+        o Choose a simple app (e.g., Node.js, Python Flask). o Host code on Git (GitHub, GitLab).
+      2. Continuous Integration (CI) o Automate testing using CI tools (e.g., Jenkins, GitHub Actions). o Run test cases on code commits.
+      3. Containerization
+        o Create a Dockerfile to containerize the app. o Test locally using Docker.
+      4. Continuous Deployment (CD)
+        o Deploy to a cloud or server (AWS, Azure, Kubernetes). o Automate deployment with CI/CD pipelines.
+      5. Monitoring and Logging
+        o Monitor using tools like Prometheus and Grafana. o Use logging tools like ELK Stack.
+      6. Documentation
+        o Document steps, tools used, and configurations.